Last updated on

 What to Pay Attention to When Choosing a Sworn Translator for German

 When submitting official documents issued in a foreign language to German authorities, you will be expected to provide certified or ‘sworn’ translations in German or, in certain cases, alternatively in English.
 Therefore, you will need to find a sworn translator for your language pair who is authorized by the court to make such translations.
-Furthermore, it often matters where, in which country, your translator was sworn.
+Furthermore, your translator will have to be recognized by German authority receiving your papers.
+Since it often matters where, in which country, your translator was sworn, you should ask the receiving authority for clarification.
 Generally speaking, your safest bet is to have a sworn translator from Germany to do your certified translations.
-But, sometimes this is not possible and, therefore, certified translations made in the country where the documents were issued are usually also accepted.
+But, sometimes this is not possible and, therefore, certified translations made in the country where the documents were issued are usually also accepted (seek prior approval to be on the save side).
 Nonetheless, make sure they were made by a qualified translator (translations must bear an official statement, stamp/seal and a signature of the translator who is approved by the court or equivalent authority in your country for your language pair).

 Summary of Tips on Translating Foreign Documents into German